en_USEnglish

 The 7 must-have Linux distributions in 2023.
 Debian, Ubuntu, Linux Mint, Fedora, OpenSUSE Leap, ElementaryOS and Linuxfx 11.
 Discover the one that's right for you!

-In this article, we present the 7 must-have Linux distributions of 2023.
-With the ever-growing number of Linux distributions available, it can be difficult to choose which one to use.
-That's why we've selected the most popular distributions for you, to suit different needs.
-Whether you're a professional looking for stability and advanced features, or a beginner looking for a smooth transition from another operating system, we've got the ideal Linux distribution for you.
-Discover these 7 must-have Linux distributions and choose the one that best suits your needs.
+In this article, we present the 7 must-have Linux distributions in 2023.
+With the growing number of Linux distributions available, it can be difficult to choose which one to use.
+That's why we've selected the most popular distributions for you, tailored to different needs.
+Whether you're a professional looking for stability and advanced features, or a beginner looking for a smooth transition from another operating system, we have the ideal Linux distribution for you.
+Discover these 7 must-have Linux distributions and choose the one that best meets your needs.

 Debian